buttso/coding-tool/README.md

 This project is a prototype for a simple coding tool that enables the identification of specific points of interest within a video, and the storage of them to enable them to be recalled and aligned with the video for future viewing.

+To run the app, type the following command:

+  > npm start

+## High level component overview

 ![Coding Tool Components](https://github.com/dneimke/coding-tool/blob/master/images/coding-tool-components.png?raw=true)

 ## Ideas